Vincentian Generalate- Administration

 The mission works in East Africa begun with the arrival of Rev. Frs.
 James Edavazhithara and Jacob Athickal in Mbeya, Tanzania on 10 July 1979 were accelerated with the arrival of Rev. Fr.
 Joseph Kurupamparambil.
 The African Mission has been raised to the status of a dependent region under Marymatha Province called Sacred Heart Region on 6 January 2006 and was formally inaugurated on 18 November 2006.
 At present there are 19 fathers working in this region in the countries of Kenya, Tanzania and Uganda.

-At present the Congregation has three provinces, three dependent regions and two missions.
+At present the Congregation has three provinces, three dependent regions and six missions.

 The three provinces are the following: